Accommodative Insufficiency

 Symptoms of Accommodative Insufficiency

-Slow to Focus After BoardBlur persisting for several seconds when switching focus from the board to the page — reducing the speed and accuracy of copying
+- Slow to refocus when switching from the board to the page

 Accommodative Insufficiency Treatment - How It Works

-Vision therapy for accommodative insufficiency directly trains the focusing system using graded lens sequences, flipper lenses, and accommodative facility activities — progressively building amplitude, speed, and endurance.
+Vision therapy trains the focusing system using graded lens sequences and flipper lenses, building amplitude, speed, and endurance progressively.

-For children with significant accommodative lag, a low-powered reading addition is often prescribed to reduce the demand on the focusing system while therapy builds amplitude.
-This provides immediate symptom relief and allows the child to continue near tasks while the underlying accommodative function is being trained.
-The addition is reduced progressively as amplitude improves.
+For significant accommodative lag, a low-powered reading addition reduces demand while therapy builds amplitude.
+The addition is reduced progressively as function improves.

 Accommodative Vision Therapy